Kathryn Heyman

 Kathryn Heyman is an Australian writer of novels and plays.
-She is the director of the Australian Writers Mentoring Program and Fiction Program Director of Faber Writing Academy.
+She is the director of the Australian Writers Mentoring Program and the Fiction Program Director of Faber Writing Academy.

 Career

 Born in New South Wales, Australia, she was brought up in Lake Macquarie with her four siblings.

 As a young adult Heyman spent many years in the United Kingdom, where she studied under the Caribbean poet E.A.
 Markham, and where she was first published.